Sanugiw/Sanugiw/README.md

 Beyond the lab, I actively contribute to organizations such as the **IEEE EMBS, IEEE Student Branch, and AIESEC at the University of Moratuwa**, taking on leadership and organizational roles that have refined my teamwork, communication, and project management skills.
 I am also passionate about writing and knowledge sharing, using it as a platform to communicate ideas, inspire peers, and contribute to the broader scientific and technical community.

-I’m continuously exploring opportunities to collaborate on research and innovation-driven projects that bridge technology and medicine — with a vision to advance biomedical engineering through creativity, data, and human-centered design.
+I’m continuously exploring opportunities to collaborate on research and innovation-driven projects that bridge technology and medicine; with a vision to advance biomedical engineering through creativity, data, and human-centered design.

 ---